Solar Cooking Tips

 Don’t fill your pot to the top

 Foods cook more quickly when the pot is 1/2 to 2/3 full.
 Why?
 The ratio of pot surface area to food volume is greater in a partially filled pot.
-Don’t overfill your pots and don’t overfill your All Season Solar Cooker.
+In a reflector type cooker, it is the pot that does the cooking.
+That is why the pot must be dark.

 Always create a cooking chamber